Entanglement and quantum tomography with top quarks at the LHC: Entanglement in production

 if $\beta^2(1+\sin^2\Theta)\geq 1$.
 Thus, $\rho^{gg}(M_{t\bar{t}},\hat{k})$ is separable in a finite region of phase space, with lower and upper critical boundaries $\beta_{c1}(\Theta),\beta_{c2}(\Theta)$ between entanglement and separability

-The plot of the concurrence for $\rho^{gg}(M_{t\bar{t}},\hat{k})$ is shown in Fig. \ref{fig:Concurrence}a.
+The plot of the concurrence for $\rho^{gg}(M_{t\bar{t}},\hat{k})$ is shown in Fig.~\ref{fig:Concurrence}a.
 We can understand the presence of entanglement in the lower and upper regions of the plot from the nature of the $t\bar{t}$ production through gluon fusion.
-The spin polarization of the gluon pair is allowed to align in different directions; at threshold (lower region of Fig. \ref{fig:Concurrence}a), this feature produces a $t\bar{t}$ pair in a spin-singlet state,
+The spin polarizations of the gluon pair are allowed to align in different directions; at threshold (lower region of Fig. \ref{fig:Concurrence}a), this feature produces a $t\bar{t}$ pair in a spin-singlet state,

 with $\ket{\uparrow_{\hat{n}}},\ket{\downarrow_{\hat{n}}}$ the spin eigenstates along the direction $\hat{n}$.
-A spin-singlet state is maximally entangled, i.e. $C[\rho]=1$, which explains the strong entanglement signature observed close to threshold.
+A spin-singlet state is maximally entangled, which explains the strong entanglement signature observed close to threshold.
 In the opposite limit of very high energies and production angles (upper right corner of Fig. \ref{fig:Concurrence}a), the produced $t\bar{t}$ pair is in a spin-triplet pure state,

 also maximally entangled.

 On the other hand, for a $q\bar{q}$ initial state, the state is entangled in all phase space since

 This inequality is only saturated at $\Theta=0$ or at threshold, where $q\bar{q}$ reaction produces a $t\bar{t}$ pair with spins aligned along the beam axis in a correlated but separable mixed state,